Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Another hectic and busy day.
 I couldn't just let this day go without any of my coding hour done, though.
 It is 2:15 am, but I did it.
 No missing day.
 I feel proud of myself.
 Feeling very good. :smile:

+### Day 72: June 5, 2020 (Raspberry Pi  :happy: )

+**Today's Progress**: I allowed myself to just play with my recently adquire RPi.
+It is a LOT of fun.
+It is certaintly putting my problem solving skills into test.
+I'm loving it!

+**Thoughts:** An awesome day!
+Productive.
+I just would've liked to find time to my yoga.
+There'll be time later. :slightly_smiling_face:

+### Day 73: June 6, 2020 (Exploring Graphs)

+**Today's Progress**: Learning how to get to every vertex reachable from a given vertex and also how to use this proccedure to visit all the vertex on a particular graphs.
+That's a pretty good summary.

+**Thoughts:** Feeling very good.
+A productive day, building my relationship, getting done peding tasks, RPi reading, playing and doing some workout.
+Tomorrow yoga. :slightly_smiling_face: